A key responsibility of site managers is to ensure safe working practices. You may be asked during an interview how you would do this.

 - various construction processes, depending on the site, such as scaffolding, asbestos recognition, working at height and demolition.

 Many construction managers are generalists.
 However, over time it is possible to specialise in an aspect of construction (such as mechanical and electrical, structural or sub-structural work) or in projects of a particular financial value (for example, in projects worth between £5m and £25m).

 Career progression can be fairly rapid, as initiative is rewarded.
-As you gain more experience as a graduate, you might become a site manager on a smaller site or an assistant manager on multiple packages on a more complex, larger site.
+As you gain more experience as a graduate, you might become a site manager on a smaller site or an assistant manager on a more complex, larger site.
 Career progression and job titles after this will vary according to the employer: you can become a superviser or a project manager or you may take the lead on a portfolio of projects.
 From there, you might choose to specialise in an aspect of construction or take on a more executive and leadership role within the company.

 One of the things that graduate construction managers often worry about, they tell TARGETjobs, is managing and directing operatives who have more experience or knowledge than them.
 However, all say that this gets easier as they gain experience.
 The advice they give to brand new construction managers is to be honest about what you know and what you don’t know, and to say if you need time to check on the answers to questions.

 Each job advertisement will list its requirements, but in general the following skills, aptitudes and behaviours are sought:

 - a practical, can-do mindset and a pragmatic approach to work

 - the ability to inspire confidence

 - a genuine interest in construction.

 Most construction graduate employers require a BSc in construction management or another construction-related subject.